 And of course, you may choose to do some sightseeing on your stay or extend your tour to relax a little.
 If so, we can organise visits to local landmarks, country houses, castles and gardens – indeed whatever you would like to do.

-We recently organised an eight day tour for a group of French walkers to the Shropshire Hills and the Welsh Borders.
-Click here to read about their experiences.
-And our very own Helen Moriarty climbed Cadair Idris, one of the most iconic mountains of Wales, after Snowdon.
-Here is her report.
+We organised an eight day tour for a group of French walkers to the Shropshire Hills and Welsh Borders and our own Helen Moriarty enjoyed a wonderful few days walking along the Dales Way in northern England.

-In 2017, one of our walk leaders, Dai Phillips, walked St Cuthbert’s Way – an inspirational 62 mile long trail which follows in the footsteps of St Cuthbert between the Scottish Borders and Holy Island off the coast of Northumberland.
+A pilgrimage along St Cuthbert's Way saw a group of US travellers enjoying the unspoilt border country between Scotland and England.
+This inspirational 62 mile long trail follows in the footsteps of St Cuthbert between the Scottish Borders and Holy Island off the coast of Northumberland.

 Or why not follow in the footsteps of John Muir, known to many as the 'Father of the National Parks' in the USA, who grew up in Scotland and was commemorated in 2014 with the opening of the John Muir Way, a coast-to-coast walking and cycling route from Helensburgh in the west of Scotland to Dunbar in the east.

-If you would like to know more about how we can help put together a tailor made walking tour of the UK & Ireland for you or your group, please do contact us.
+If you would like to know more about how we can help put together the ideal tailor-made walking tour of the UK & Ireland for you or your group, please do contact us.